mcboyd-bu/Website/docs/gettingStarted/computerSetup/visualStudioCode.rst

 Visual Studio Code
 ==================

-Visual Studio Code (VS Code) is a text editor that we will use to write program files for RACECAR-MN.
+Visual Studio Code (VS Code) is a text editor that we will use to write program files for RACECAR simulation.
 While there are many great text editors, we recommend VS Code because it is free and open source with great collaboration features, debugging tools, and integration with Git.

 ============
 Installation